aap/pdp6/README.md

 ## Running

-The cpu and the console tty are implemented.
+The cpu (apr), console tty and paper tape/punch are implemented.
-The paper tape reader and punch are work in progress, there are no other external devices yet.
+There are no other external devices yet.
-The only things missing from the cpu are the clock to generate interrupts and the repeat key mechanism.
+The only things missing from the cpu is the repeat key mechanism.
-The simulator reads `fmem` and `mem` to initialise the memory and fast memory.

 ## File tree